Open Enrollment 2022: Prepare With These Timelines and Important Dates

 - Confirm who will serve as point(s) of contact for employees’ benefits questions.

-- Give your employees an open enrollment schedule that contains key dates.
+- Give your employees a schedule that contains open enrollment key dates.

 60-80 days before: Evaluate broker package rates